mcdobr01/ECommerce_with_Kafka_and_MongoDB/README.md

 1. You have installed and configued a local Kafka instance
 2. You have installed and configured a local PostgreSQL instance

+Once the code is up and running in your local environment, navigate in your browser to http://localhost:8080/api/v1/kafka/ to start order processing

 The idea is meant to illustrate a barebones ecommerce example flow:
 1. An order is created and submitted to the **_ordercreated_** Kafka topic
 1. **Order Created**